-Name Icon Meaning Feed THE THE PARTY OF T When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
-Handle Scroll THE PARTY OF THE P When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
+Name Icon Meaning Feed The state of the s When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
+Handle Scroll The state of the s When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
 Mirroring Secondary spindle swap with Z-Axis mirroring active.
 Mirroring 4 Mirroring mode is active.
 Either G101 is programmed or Setting 45, 46, 47, 48, 80, or 250 (mirror image of axis X, Y, Z, A, B, or C) is set to ON.
-Chuck The chuck is unclamped.
-Chuck Unclamp OD The chuck is unclamped.
+ChuckUncla mp I.D.
+The chuck is unclamped.
+NOTE: This icon is used when setting 282, Main Spindle Chuck Clamping, is set to I.D.
+Chuck Unclamp O.D.
+The chuck is unclamped.NOTE: This icon is used when setting 282, Main Spindle Chuck Clamping, is set to O.D.